eugenlisov/dm-mvc-framework/README.md

 - 2Seas Catalog
 - Rebate (original, not included)
 - DM Go Portals
-- PRW (modified clone, not included)
+- PRW - Partially, only the presenter.
+Prw uses much of the original Model